astroML/text_errata/README.md

 Page 221: In the sentence immediately preceding Eq.
 (5.100) the words 'and mu' should not be there.

+Page 225: In Equation (5.106) there should be 8.09 in the denominator instead of 9.09 (from Eq.
+5.105).
+Also, the result can be rounded to 1.46 (because it is actually 1.45859).

 Page 225: In Equation (5.107) there is an erroneous repeated end parenthesis on the left hand side of the equation.

 Page 234: In the sample Python code, the sigma in the pymc.Normal command should be replaced with 1./sigma**2.